samuelcolvin/rtoml/README.md

 library, it passes all the [standard TOML tests](https://github.com/BurntSushi/toml-test) as well as having 100% coverage on python code.
 Other TOML libraries for python I tried all failed to parse some valid TOML.
 * Performance: see [github.com/pwwang/toml-bench](https://github.com/pwwang/toml-bench) -
-  rtoml is much faster than pure Python TOML libraries.
+  rtoml is the fastest Python TOML libraries at the time of writing.
+* `None`-value handling: rtoml has flexible support for `None` values, instead of simply ignoring them.

 ## Install